Challenge Anneka: ITV revival

-Challenge Anneka returned in 2006 with a 'one-off' special on ITV, on Boxing Day and featured the team helping World Vision to rebuild a maternity clinic, a cricket pavilion and a children's play centre in Sri Lanka after the 2004 Tsunami disaster.
+Challenge Anneka returned in December 2006 with a 'one-off' special on ITV, on Boxing Day and featured the team helping World Vision to rebuild a maternity clinic, a cricket pavilion and a children's play centre in Sri Lanka after the 2004 Tsunami disaster.
+This was shot in November 2006.

-There were plans for two more UK specials in 2007 – Rice walked on stage, along with television crew, during a McFly concert in Cambridge, and asked the band if they would record a single for charity – this formed part of the Challenge Anneka challenge recording an album to raise money for Children's Hospices around the UK, broadcast on 6 June 2007 on ITV.
+There were plans for two more UK specials in 2007 – Rice walked on stage, along with television crew, during a McFly concert in Cambridge, and asked the band if they would record a single for charity – this formed part of the Challenge Anneka challenge recording an album to raise money for Children's Hospices around the UK, broadcast on 6 June 2007 on ITV and shot in April 2007.
 The album, Over the Rainbow was released on 4 June 2007.
-The two specials gained 3.34m (26 December 2006) and 2.8m (6 June 2007) viewers on ITV.
+The two specials gained 3.34m (8pm, 26 December 2006) and 2.8m (9pm, 6 June 2007) viewers on ITV.
 A third special, reported in the press at the time of the revived format, was never completed, as ITV dropped their plans to revive the series in a frequent format.

 Following ITV abandoning their plans of a full revival, in 2009 Rice approached the BBC about a proposed revival as part of Children in Need night (where the format of Challenge Anneka had first been tested in 1987) to mark the 20th anniversary of the series.
 The BBC did not proceed with the proposal, citing that the series was no longer in the public consciousness.

 Channel 5 revival

 On 23 May 2022, it was announced that the series would be revived again, this time on Channel 5 for a four-part series.
-This was shot September-November 2022.Anneka Rice and Dave The Soundman will return for the revival.

-Episode 1 - "Foal Farm"

-Anneka begins at a dog rescue centre at Foal Farm in Kent with the building of a new block of kennels, a grooming parlour and a play area, all in time for its 60th anniversary.

-Episode 2 - "Sprouts"

-Debbie and Jo's food hub charity has outgrown its modest town centre location in Stockton-on-Tees, Co Durham, so Anneka sets out to transform a neighbourhood hall.
-Anneka's challenge is to help supersize their operation by transforming a run-down and creaking neighbourhood hall and its surrounding land around the corner into a new hub with its own cafe, teaching kitchen, food bank and storage facility for their equipment for community activities.
+This was shot from September to November 2022: Dementia Village 27-30 Sep; Sprouts 19-21 Oct; Sea Cadets 2-5 Nov; Foal Farm 16-18 Nov.

+Episode 1 (Foal Farm) gained 1.25m viewers for the 90 minute programme on Saturday 18 March 2023 at 8.50pm, with the second episode (Sprouts) losing more than half its viewing audience (660k) on Saturday 25 March 2023 at 8.30pm.
+This resulted in Channel 5 postponing the last two scheduled episodes.
+The penultimate episode (Dementia Special) was transmitted on Sunday 14 May 2023 at 7.30pm (520k) and the final episode (Sea Cadets) was eventually, broadcast over two years later, on Sunday 5 October 2025 at 10.30pm (163k).

+In August 2025, Channel 5 controller Ben Frow announced that the show would not be returning for a new series.
+Speaking at the Edinburgh International Television Festival, Frow stated that "we realised two weeks before we put it out, it's a make up show and they did home renovation shows since then.
+And the world changed so much what Anneka was doing which was innovative 30 years ago it was [different to] now, and we won't go there again."